joulupunikki/Phoenix/README.md

 ---------------------
 Note: this is a meta release with no new game functionality.

 Convert project from native NetBeans to Apache Maven.
 Define contributable tasks as issues.
 Change contribution policy to "Yes for predefined tasks."
+Not released officially.

 New in version 0.10.3
 ---------------------